-- (A) A representative must refrain from engagingmay not in conduct that interferes with the speedy, orderly, or fair conduct of the hearing. - (B) A representative must refrain from engaging in contumelious or otherwise obnoxious conduct in a proceeding. - (C) A representative may not engage in an act or omission related to a proceeding that causes another person involved in that proceeding to experience material and substantive injury, including, but not limited to, incurring expenses (such as attorney's fees) or experiencing prejudicial delay. - (D) An adjudicator may, if necessary for the orderly conduct of a proceeding, reprimand, censure or suspend from participation in a proceeding before them any representative or represented participant who refuses to comply with the adjudicator's directions, or who is disorderly, disruptive, or engages in contemptuous conduct.
+- (A) A representative must refrain from engaging in conduct that interferes with the speedyefficient, fair, or orderly, or fair conduct of the hearing proceeding. - (B) A representative must refrain from engaging in contumelious disruptive, offensive, or otherwise obnoxious conduct in a proceeding. - (C) A representative may not engage in an act or omission related to a proceeding that wrongfully causes another person involved in that proceeding to experience material and substantive injury, including, but not limited to, incurring expenses (such as attorney's fees) or experiencing prejudicial delay. - (D) An adjudicator or tribunal may, if necessary for the orderly conduct of a proceeding, reprimand, consure or suspend from participation in a proceeding before them any representative or represented participant who refuses to comply with the adjudicator's directions, or who is disorderly, disruptive, or engages in contemptuous conduct.